Adolph Hansen

-Karl Adolph Hansen (1851 in Hamburg – 1920 in Giessen) was a German botanist.
-He graduated in 1887 at the University of Würzburg on a thesis entitled "Geschichte der Assimilation und Chlorophyllfunktion" (supervised by Julius Sachs).
+Karl Adolph Hansen (1851 – 1920) was a German botanist.
+He was born in Hamburg and graduated in 1887 at the University of Würzburg with a thesis entitled "Geschichte der Assimilation und Chlorophyllfunktion" (supervised by Julius Sachs).
 He was professor of botany at the Justus Liebig-Universität Gießen 1891-1920.
 He had very broad academic interests, including history and archaeology.
 However, he always worked alone, supervised very few doctoral students (4 in 39 years), and stood outside the development of experimental physiological botany among his contemporaries.

-Hansen wrote scholarly works on Goethe's Metamorphosis of Plants and had a fierce dispute over this hypothesis with Houston Stewart Chamberlain.
+Hansen wrote scholarly works on Goethe's Metamorphosis of Plants and had an aggressive dispute over this hypothesis with Houston Stewart Chamberlain.
+He died in Giessen.

 The wind controversy with Eugenius Warming

 In 1901, Hansen wrote a treatise of the dune vegetation of the East Frisian Islands, in which he proposed salt as the main plant-distributing factor.
 He thereby neglected previous work by Warming and Raunkiær contending the importance of the wind.
 Eugenius Warming strongly criticised Hansen's work and Hansen returned by criticising Warming's Lehrbuch der ökologischen Pflanzengeographie, to which Warming gave another polemic reply.